 Any substituted entry must meet the same mount and eligibility requirements as the original entry.

 No mount substitution may be made once a competition has commenced.
-Refer to 'Mount Substitution Form'
+Refer to the Mount Substitution online application found on the Championships Information page of the USPC website.

 Article 11-Sharing of Mounts